-Ayushi's student loan was taken out after 1 September 2012 in respect of a course at an English University and is therefore a 'Plan 2' loan.
+Ayushi's student loan was taken out after 1 September 2012 and is therefore a 'Plan 2' loan.
 When Ayushi started her job with HI International plc (HII), she confirmed that she was making repayments.
 Therefore, until such time as HII receives a Stop Notice from HMRC, it must deduct student loan repayments when earnings exceed £2,274.58 per month.

 In July, Ayushi received a welcome payment of £800 in addition to her normal salary payment of £1,833.
-The welcome payment relates to her employment with HII and, as such, is taxable as earnings and is subject to Class 1 National Insurance Contributions ('NICs').
+The welcome payment relates to her employment with HII and, as such, is taxable as earnings and is subject to Class 1 National Insurance Contributions ('NIC').
 This is added to Ayushi's normal pay, making total earnings for July £2,633.